yyywrz/PHYSICS-PROJECT/1/README.md

 <br>It is the second part, simulating the papagation of the EM wave.
 The finite-difference simulating results are provided.
 <br><br>
 4. [Analytical_EM_wave.m](https://github.com/yyywrz/PHYSICS-PROJECT/blob/master/1/analytical_EM_wave.m)
-<br>It provides the correct result as reference to 3.
+<br>It provides the correct result as a reference to 3.